Skip to main content

 Overview

-LOINC code support is available in version 2.0 and above of Suki.js with a limited set of codes.
-Refer to the note sections documentation for the complete list.
-If you are using an older version, contact support to configure note types.
+LOINC code support is available in version 2.0 and above.
+See the note sections documentation for supported codes.
+For older versions, contact support to configure note types.

 Session Management